kianpu34593/asebasic/README.md

 **ACTgpaw** is very easy and intuitive to use.
 In general, the workflow looks like this:
 * Start by preparing a .cif file of the material of interests;
 * Create a directory for this material which is used to store optimization files.
-* Write a script to use bulk_autoconv module to optimize the calculator parameters of conventional cell.
+* Write a script to use bulk_autoconv module to optimize the calculator parameters of the conventional cell.
 * Analyze and create the surface of interests of the optimized material.
 * Write a script to use surf_autoconv module to optimize the number of layers of the slab model.
 * Generate adsorption sites on the surface using [autocat](https://github.com/aced-differentiate/auto_cat).